Be reminded… following Jesus will never, ever make sense in a broken world.

 As you do, listen to these insights from Frederick Buechner:

 “God is the comic shepherd who gets more of a kick out of that one lost sheep once he finds it again than out of the ninety and nine who had the good sense not to get lost in the first place.

 God is the eccentric host who, when the country-club crowd all turned out to have other things more important to do that come live it up with him, goes out into the skid rows and soup kitchens and charity wards and brings home a freak show.
 The man with no legs who sells shoelaces at the corner.
 The old woman in the moth-eaten fur coat who makes her daily rounds of the garbage cans.
 The old wino with his pint in a brown paper bag.
 The pusher, the whore, the village idiot who stands at the blinker light waving his hand as the cars go by.

 They are seated at the damask-laid table in the great hall.
 The candles are all lit and the champagne glasses filled.
 At a sign from the host, the musicians in their gallery strike up ‘Amazing Grace.'”

-― Telling the Truth: The Gospel as Tragedy, Comedy, and Fairy TaleGraduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+― Telling the Truth: The Gospel as Tragedy, Comedy, and Fairy TaleGraduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!